FeedSnow/book-rental-app/README.md

 # book-rental-app

-Reupload of a university group project as an app for security analysis in another university project.
+Reupload of a university group project (Advanced Programming Techniques) as an app for security analysis in another university project (Computer Systems Security).

 ## Authors
 **Backend**: